Attenuator (electronics)

-An attenuator is an electronic device that reduces the power of a signal without appreciably distorting its waveform.
+An attenuator is a passive broadband electronic device that reduces the power of a signal without appreciably distorting its waveform.

 An attenuator is effectively the opposite of an amplifier, though the two work by different methods.
-While an amplifier provides gain, an attenuator provides loss, or gain less than 1.
+While an amplifier provides gain, an attenuator provides loss, or gain less than unity.
+An attenuator is often referred to as a "pad" in audio electronics.

 Construction and usage

 Attenuators are usually passive devices made from simple voltage divider networks.
 Switching between different resistances forms adjustable stepped attenuators and continuously adjustable ones using potentiometers.
-For higher frequencies precisely matched low VSWR resistance networks are used.
+For higher frequencies precisely matched low voltage standing wave ratio (VSWR) resistance networks are used.

 Fixed attenuators in circuits are used to lower voltage, dissipate power, and to improve impedance matching.
 In measuring signals, attenuator pads or adapters are used to lower the amplitude of the signal a known amount to enable measurements, or to protect the measuring device from signal levels that might damage it.
 Attenuators are also used to 'match' impedance by lowering apparent SWR (Standing Wave Ratio).

 Attenuator circuits

-Basic circuits used in attenuators are pi pads (π-type) and T pads.
+Basic circuits used in attenuators are pi (Π) pads (π-type) and T pads.
 These may be required to be balanced or unbalanced networks depending on whether the line geometry with which they are to be used is balanced or unbalanced.
 For instance, attenuators used with coaxial lines would be the unbalanced form while attenuators for use with twisted pair are required to be the balanced form.

 Four fundamental attenuator circuit diagrams are given in the figures on the left.
 Since an attenuator circuit consists solely of passive resistor elements, it is both linear and reciprocal.
 If the circuit is also made symmetrical (this is usually the case since it is usually required that the input and output impedance Z1 and Z2 are equal), then the input and output ports are not distinguished, but by convention the left and right sides of the circuits are referred to as input and output, respectively.

-Various tables and calculators are available that provide a means of determining the appropriate resistor values for achieving particular loss values.
-One of the earliest was published by the NAB in 1960 for losses ranging from 1/2 to 40 dB, for use in 600 ohm circuits.
+Various tables and calculators are available that provide a means of determining the appropriate resistor values for achieving particular loss values, such as that published by the NAB in 1960 for losses ranging from 1/2 to 40 dB, for use in 600 ohm circuits.